crispcat/swmon/README.md

 Device description: DGS-3000-28L Gigabit Ethernet Switch STP module name parsed from device table: swMSTPMIB STP module OID parsed from device table: .1.3.6.1.4.1.171.12.15 Searching for supported user MIB module.
-Name of module may be swMSTPMIB.mib...
+The name of the module may be swMSTPMIB.mib...
 Module swMSTPMIB.mib not found in user MIBs.
 STP module OID .1.3.6.1.4.1.171.12.15 from device table is valid OID ROOT STP OID IS: .1.3.6.1.4.1.171.12.15
 Press ENTER to list module values...
 ```
 Now, you can use module OID to search for the MIB module.
-I offen use [oidref](https://oidref.com/).
+I use [oidref](https://oidref.com/).

 ![img.png](img.png)

-Download needed MIB, place it in `/usr/local/etc/swmon/mibs` directory and name as module name in device oid
+Download the needed MIB, place it in `/usr/local/etc/swmon/mibs` directory, and name
+it as the module name in device oid.
 ```
 sudo mv ~/Downloads/dlkMSTP.mib /usr/local/etc/swmon/mibs/swMSTPMIB.mib
 stp_mib_scanner -c somecomstr -h 192.14.1.18 -w